 Good enough doesn’t cut it anymore

-Do you remember websites back in the 90s?
+Do you remember websites from back in the 90’s?
 They looked like digital copies of the phone book, with giant blocks of text, clumsy graphics, and, if you were lucky, a search bar.

-They were ugly.
-Difficult to use.
-Because they weren’t actually crafted with users in mind.
+They were ugly and difficult to use because they weren’t actually crafted with users in mind.
 The tools that web designers used were so primitive that just getting the sites off the ground was considered good enough.

 Then competition increased.
-Companies realized that websites needed to be beautiful.
-Intuitive.
-Easy to navigate.
+Companies realized that websites needed to be beautiful, intuitive, and easy to navigate.
 They needed to be crafted with the user’s experience in mind.

 And so the era of UX began.

 By the mid-2000s, successful companies had already invested heavily in design thinking.
-Then the design-led Apple introduced the iPhone and its apps, quickly becoming the most valuable brand in the world.
+Then the design-led Apple introduced the iPhone and its apps, which led to the company quickly becoming the most valuable brand in the world.
 You know the story after that.
-More brands started investing in UX.
-Those who didn’t saw their value drop precipitously.
+More brands started investing in UX, and those who didn’t saw their value drop precipitously.

 And just like that, something that seemed like a luxury became a necessity in just a few short years.
 Because 86% of users say they’ll stop using an app if it’s difficult to use, and the bar for usability only continues to get higher.